zhangboshen/A2J/README.md

 Please refer to our paper for more details, https://arxiv.org/abs/1908.09999.

 ![pipeline](https://github.com/zhangboshen/A2J/blob/master/fig/A2Jpipeline.png)

+## Update (2021-9-28)
+More details of A2J can be found in our slides (https://github.com/zhangboshen/A2J/blob/master/fig/A2J_Boshen_Zhang_public.pptx).
+## Update (2020-6-16)
+We upload A2J's prediction results in pixel coordinates (i.e., UVD format) for NYU and ICVL datasets: https://github.com/zhangboshen/A2J/tree/master/result_nyu_icvl, Evaluation code (https://github.com/xinghaochen/awesome-hand-pose-estimation/tree/master/evaluation) can be applied for performance comparision among SoTA methods.

+## Update (2020-3-23)
+We released our training code [here](https://github.com/zhangboshen/A2J/tree/master/src_train).

 If you find our work useful in your research or publication, please cite our work:
 ```